 In accordance with general practice, and the Company's policy, Executive Directors have contracts with an indefinite term and a notice period of six months.
-The contracts of Alan Sellers, Mark Bringloe, Samantha Moss and Dawn O'Brien were entered into on 12 June 2018.
+The contracts of Alan Sellers, Samantha Moss and Dawn O'Brien were entered into on 12 June 2018 and Mark Fryer on 1 August 2022.